 Frequency response: 20Hz to 20kHz Total harmonic distortion: 0.01% Gain: 12dB (line) Signal to noise ratio: 96dB (line) Output: 14V (Pre out Max) Dimensions: 19 x 14.5 x 2.75 inches Accessories: remote control Year: 1997 Sound: awesome 🙂

-The Krell KRC-HR runs essentially in class-A, like all good solid state gear.
+The Krell KRC-HR runs essentially in class-A as all good amplifiers do.
 This means it runs hot.
 The power supply dissipates a lot of heat, and, with no power switch, potentially stays on, 24/7.
-The capacitors, no matter how good they are, will suffer over time under this use scenario.
+The capacitors, no matter how good they are, will suffer under this use-case scenario.

 This unit came to me with a number of issues: one channel was operating intermittently, there were problems with the phono board, it had some shipping damage and many capacitors needed replacing.
 So let’s dive in then, starting with the best place to start any electronics repair & restoration – the power supply.